ysinjab/spotigo/README.md

 # spotigo
-I use this project to learn: golang, grpc.
+POC: golang, grpc.
 It is based on hexagonal architecture.